manaakiwhenua/rhealpixdggs-py/README.rst

 Introduction
 ============
-rHEALPixDGGS is a Python 3.3 package that implements the rHEALPix discrete global grid system (DGGS).
+rHEALPixDGGS is a Python package that implements the rHEALPix Discrete Global Grid System (DGGS).

 Requirements
 -------------